Electrical Nerve Stimulation for Arthritis Pain

 What it is: PES delivers a current to the site of pain via electrodes placed on the skin.
 In theory, it treats arthritis damage by rebuilding and repairing joint cartilage.

 How well it works: Research on PES for arthritis has been mixed.
-A 2013 analysis published in Osteoarthritis and Cartilage found a few studies in which PES improved knee OA pain and reduced the need for NSAIDs, but they weren’t well designed.
+A 2013 analysis published in Osteoarthritis and Cartilage found that PES improved knee OA pain and reduced the need for NSAIDs, but the studies weren’t well designed.
 Another more rigorous study published in 2011 in Arthritis & Rheumatism found PES wasn’t any more effective for pain relief than a placebo.

 Neuromuscular Electrostimulation (NMES)